 Beaufort, N.C.—Duke University's Marine Laboratory provides semester and summer courses in marine science, including biochemistry, ecology, developmental biology, geology, oceanography, physiology and systematics.
 Fall and spring semester options are available.
 Housing is provided at the laboratory site.

 Chicago, Ill.—The ACM/Newberry Library Program in the Humanities (a GLCA-recognized program) is an opportunity for students to do research at one of America's foremost libraries in the humanities.
-This fall-semester program includes a thematic seminar and a significant individual research project related to the broad theme of the seminar.
-Apartment housing is provided on site.

 Oak Ridge, Tenn.—The Oak Ridge Science Semester (a GLCA-recognized program) is a fall-semester program that enables upperclass students (primarily seniors) to join ongoing research projects at Oak Ridge National Laboratory.
 Majors in biology, chemistry, physics, computer science or mathematics are eligible.
 In addition to their research, students participate in an interdisciplinary seminar and take an advanced course from a resident faculty member from a member college of the GLCA or ACM.
 Housing is in apartments provided by the program.